Jwomack7512-bio/BobTheBuilder/docs/pages/backend/units.rst

 BioModME supports basic units for species and parameters in a model.
 The unit definition system is created from the R package "measurements" (https://cran.r-project.org/web/packages/measurements/measurements.pdf).
-This package supports a number of commonly found units.
+This package supports several commonly used units.
 The user can define the units how they want and the application will convert them to a base unit in the backend for processing.

-Unit Converion
+Unit Conversion
 -------------------------
-To convert units, simple go to the units section of the datatable for the variable.
+To convert units, go to the units section of the data table for the variable.
 For example, we will look at a parameter table example.
 The third column in the table is units.
 By clicking the units square, we can change the unit type.